MasterBrew/fleetsave/README.md

 # fleetsave
 Zorg Empire Fleetsave Calculation tool

-this tools is used to calculate return dates on diverent speeds from 1 to 100%
+this tools is used to calculate return dates and timeon using speeds from 1 to 100%

 https://www.zorgempire.net/uni/reloaded/fleet.php